User Guide

 PollWatt collects zero data.
 No telemetry, no analytics, no crash reports, no accounts.

-• iCloud Sync is optional and only stores your device config via Apple's iCloud Key-Value Store
+• iCloud Sync is opt-in and only carries your device config through Apple's iCloud Key-Value Store.

-• SNMPv3 passwords are stored in your Keychain, not in plain text
+• SNMPv3 passwords go in the Keychain, never in plain text.

 Where your data lives